Search Programs

 Accreditation ensures that schools meet quality standards, including instruction, curriculum, clinical opportunities, and student outcomes.
 Prior to enrolling in a program, all prospective veterinary technicians in PA are advised to check the AVMA status of their programs.
 All programs include labs and some clinical experience, such as a preceptorship or externship.

-As of 2023, there were 11 AVMA-accredited vet tech programs in PA:
+As of January 2025, there were 10 AVMA-accredited vet tech programs in PA:

 Pennsylvania Western University